 Poverty and Economic Self-Sufficiency

-Our work also spans across the contexts we focus on—income and employment, family/household composition and processes, and early care and education settings—to understand how they interact shape children’s development and family well-being, and to examine what factors can account for such linkages.
+The work of the National Research Center on Hispanic Children & Families spans across the contexts we focus on—income and employment, family/household composition and processes, and early care and education settings—to understand how they interact shape children’s development and family well-being, and to examine what factors can account for such linkages.

 Our work also capitalizes on the diversity of our investigators’ areas of expertise to bridge our research across priority areas.
 Doing so reflects our desire to capture the different experiences Hispanic families experience across contexts.